cloudflare/cloudflare-access-for-sentry/README.md

-# priv_cloudlare_access_sentry
+# Cloudflare Access for Sentry

-Temporary repository for cloudflareacces Sentry plugin development.
+Repository for Cloudflare Access for Sentry plugin development.

 ## Install on your On-Premise Sentry instance